 Skip to main content

-Configuration guide
+Configuration Guide

-In this section, we will focus on the configuration from the config/ directory.
+In this section, we will focus on configuration from the config/ directory.
 This directory contains the configuration files for the application.

 Configuration file location